MakieOrg/Makie.jl/docs/src/reference/generic/transformations.md

 You can also pass different starting values for `translation`, `scale` and `rotation` to these functions.
 This will not affect whether the parents model transformations are considered.

-As an example, here is a two arms on a cart raising a box with a rope.
+As an example, here are two arms on a cart raising a box with a rope.

 ```@figure backend=GLMakie
 using GLMakie